 - Cream the butter and sugar - You will know when this it's done because it will appear light, fluffy, and creamy.
 (Usually about 2 to 3 minutes.)
 When overmixed, the butter will get softer and soupy rather than creamy.

 - Add eggs, one at a time, and incorporate each egg well.
 What it means is, to add each egg at about 20-sec intervals, and combine the first until no yellow is visible.
 Then, add the next one, and so on.
 It is important to mix the eggs well as this can give your finished cake that light and airy texture we all love.
 When you overmix, the batter will curdle or separate.

 Pro tip - The batter is still good to use.
 Just add a tablespoon of flour and continue to mix (you probably just lost a little volume - but no biggie).

-- Adding the dry and wet ingredients - Always alternate the dry and wet ingredients, starting with the dry and ending with the dry (dry/wet - dry/wet - dry).
-It is important to combine until they are incorporated completely.
+- Adding the dry and wet ingredients - Always alternate the dry and wet ingredients, starting with the dry and ending with the dry (dry/wet - dry/wet-dry).
+It is important to combine them until they are incorporated completely.
 But, this is where we do not want to overmix.
-When overmixed, we activate gluten in the flour, which makes the cake dense (sometimes chewy).
+When overmixed, we activate the gluten in the flour, which makes the cake dense (sometimes chewy).

 5. Prepare your cake pans

 There is nothing worse than to have your cake stuck to the pan.
 Is there?
 All that hard work!
 But, what is the best way to prep your pans?

 - You can buy a special spray for baking, which is a combination of flour and oil.
 But, the simplest is of course to brush the pan with butter and coat it with flour.
 Shake the pan so the flour coats the surface properly then tap the pan over the sink to shake out the excess flour.
 It is important to tap out the excess flour otherwise it can affect the texture of the crumb of the cake.

 - For me, the rule of thumb is to grease the pan and line it with a piece of parchment paper on the bottom.